 Find out more about pay for GED without taking the test.

-Free GED Programs in Atlanta
+Free GED in Georgia

 In Atlanta, several free GED programs are available to help people obtain their high school equivalency diploma.
 The Atlanta Public Schools System offers free GED classes through various locations, including the Main Campus and Springfield Missionary Baptist Church.
 These classes are designed for individuals aged 16 and older, with specific requirements for younger participants, such as providing a withdrawal form from their last school and parental consent.